Recovering Hidden Degrees of Freedom Using Gaussian Processes: Theory

+which is the final result for the loss function of the GP-VAE model.
+Here, $q_{\phi}(\bm{z}|\bm{x}, t) = \mathcal{N}(\bm{m}, \bm{B})$ and $n_b$ represent the GP-regularized posterior distribution and the batch size, respectively. $\mathcal{L}_{\text{H}}$ is a ELBO of the normalization term $\ln Z(\bm{x},t)$ in Eq.~\eqref{eq:gp_vae_loss} introduced in Ref.~\citenum{Hensman13} that enables variational sparse GP regression with mini-batching.

-The reconstruction part, i.e. the encoder and decoder part of the network in eqs.~\eqref{eq:GP_gen}~and~\eqref{eq:GP_elbo}, remains unaltered.
-However, the regularization term now compares the GP-based posterior $\mathcal{N}(\mathbf{m}, \mathbf{B})$ against the simple VAE posterior $\mathcal{N}(\boldsymbol{\mu}, \boldsymbol{\sigma}^2)$ by computing the dissimilarity through the cross-entropy (CE).
-In other words, it penalizes deviations from the imposed correlation structure implied by our choice of the GP kernel $k(t,t^\prime)$.
-The additional $b/N \mathcal{L}_H$ term reflects a sparse approximation introduced by Hensman et al.\cite{Hensman13} It allows the model to scale efficiently to large datasets while preserving the temporal correlation structure.
-Without this approximation, applying a GP to a large MD data set consisting of $N$ time steps would require prohibitive computational complexity of $\mathcal{O}(N^3)$ with storage demands of $\mathcal{O}(N^2)$.\cite{Hensman13,Quinonero05} By using sparse GP regression techniques with $m$ inducing points, the computational complexity can be reduced to $\mathcal{O}(b m^2+m^3)$, where $b$ denotes the batch size.\cite{Jazbec21} As a result, we obtain a time-aware generative model to learn richer, physically well-motivated collective variables even for large data sets in the order of $\sim10^5-10^6$ points.
-For a detailed derivation of the loss function in Eq.~\eqref{eq:GP_elbo} including the calculation of all quantities, see the Appendix.
+Compared to a vanilla VAE, the reconstruction part, i.e. the encoder and decoder parts of the network in Eq.~\eqref{eq:GP_elbo}, remain unaltered.
+However, the regularization term now compares the GP-based posterior $\mathcal{N}(\bm{m}, \bm{B})$ against the vanilla VAE posterior $\mathcal{N}(\bm{\tilde{\mu}}, \bm{\tilde{\sigma}}^2)$ by computing the dissimilarity through the cross-entropy (CE).
+In other words, it penalizes deviations from the imposed correlation structure implied by our choice of the GP kernel $k_{\nu}(t,t^\prime)$.
+By using sparse GP regression techniques with inducing points, the computational complexity can be reduced from $\mathcal{O}(N^3)$ to $\mathcal{O}(n_b n_u^2+n_u^3)$.\cite{Jazbec21} As a result, we obtain a time-aware generative model to learn richer, physically well-motivated collective variables even for large data sets in the order of $\sim10^5-10^6$ points.